Fast Power Curve Approximation for Posterior Analyses: A Fast Method for Power Curve Approximation

-Algorithm \ref{alg4} formally describes our fast method for power curve approximation with analyses facilitated via posterior probabilities and Bayes factors.
+Algorithm \ref{alg4} formally describes our method for power curve approximation with sampling distribution segments for analyses facilitated via posterior probabilities and Bayes factors.
 We later discuss the necessary modifications for analyses with credible intervals.
-To implement this approach, we must choose a parametric statistical model $f(y; \boldsymbol{\eta})$, functions $g(\cdot)$ and $h(\cdot)$, priors $p_1(\boldsymbol{\eta}_1)$ and $p_2(\boldsymbol{\eta}_2)$, and design values ${\boldsymbol{\eta}}_{1,0}$ and ${\boldsymbol{\eta}}_{2,0}$.
-We recommend using visualization techniques to choose the design values, and the literature on prior elicitation could be of use when specifying the design distributions \citep{chaloner1996elicitation,garthwaite2005statistical,johnson2010methods}.
-We must also select an interval $(\delta_L, \delta_U)$, a conviction threshold $\gamma$, a target power $\Gamma$, a method $\zeta$ consisting of one of the three algorithms proposed in Section \ref{sec:sampling}, and the length of the Sobol' sequence $m$.
-We use $m = 1024$ to balance the computational efficiency and precision of the approximation to the power curve.
+To implement this approach, we must choose a parametric statistical model $f(y; \boldsymbol{\eta})$, functions $g(\cdot)$ and $h(\cdot)$, analysis priors $p_1(\boldsymbol{\eta}_1)$ and $p_2(\boldsymbol{\eta}_2)$, and a design prior that prompts $({\boldsymbol{\eta}}_{1,0}, {\boldsymbol{\eta}}_{2,0}) \sim p_D(\boldsymbol{\eta})$.
+We recommend using visualization techniques and consulting the literature on prior elicitation to choose $p_D(\boldsymbol{\eta})$ \citep{chaloner1996elicitation,garthwaite2005statistical,johnson2010methods}.
+We must also select an interval $(\delta_L, \delta_U)$, a critical value $\gamma$, a target power $\Gamma$, a method $\zeta$ consisting of one of the three algorithms proposed in Section \ref{sec:sampling}, and the length of the Sobol' sequence $m$.
+We elaborate on how to choose $m$ and the design prior $p_D(\boldsymbol{\eta})$ as part of our numerical studies in Section \ref{sec:study}.